Does My Website Need to Be ADA Compliant?

 ADA compliance has become a legal commitment for website owners in the same way as it is for a business’ physical locations.
 The Web Content Accessibility Guidelines have become the universal standard for accessible design and is referenced by legal acts in countries around the world.
 However, applying the WCAG standard for remediating an existing website or building an accessible website from scratch requires high expertise.

-Ask our experienced team of accessibility consultants and web developers to help make your website ADA compliant.
+Our web accessibility company will help make your website ADA compliant.

 author